The Mouse That Roared (film): Television

+The pilot was submitted by CBS and Columbia Screen Gems for review before a test audience.
+Receiving low polling results, the project was dropped.

+Biographer and film critic Dana M. Reemes describes Arnold's development of the proposed "half-hour color comedy series":

 Sequel

 Richard Lester directed the sequel The Mouse on the Moon (1963), adapted from Wibberley's 1962 novel The Mouse on the Moon.

 Home video

-The film was released on VHS 14 July 1993.
-It was also released on DVD for the first time on 8 July 2003.
-It was released on Blu-Ray in Australia by Umbrella Entertainment on 7 April 2021.
+The film was released on VHS July 14, 1993.
+It was also released on DVD for the first time on July 8, 2003.
+It was released on Blu-ray in Australia by Umbrella Entertainment on April 7, 2021.